Free elections law

 States in blue have amendments which contain mandates for free, equal and/or open elections and prohibiting interferences with the right to free suffrage.
 States in green-brown have amendments which contain exceptions to this right for those convicted of felonies.
 Alabama, in green, does not explicitly contain the word "free", but does prohibit "all undue influences from power, bribery, tumult, or other improper conduct".

-A free elections law, also known as a free and equal elections clause, is a section in many U.S. state constitutions which mandates that elections of public officials shall be free and not influence by other powers.
+A free elections law, also known as a free and equal elections clause, is a section in many U.S. state constitutions which mandates that elections of public officials shall be free and not influenced by other powers.
 Most such laws were placed into state constitutions in the late 18th and early 19th century.
+31 states maintain some of constitutional protection for free elections.

+Background

+The text "and equal" was added by James Wilson to the text providing for free elections in the Constitution of Pennsylvania in 1790.
+It was subsequently adopted by several state constitutions.

+An earlier provision in the 1776 Constitutions of North Carolina and Virginia referred only to the right to free elections for state legislators.
+The reference to state representatives were later removed in both states.

+A provision stating that "No officer whatever shall serve any process, or give any other hinderances to any person entitled to vote, either in going to the place of election' or during the time of the said election, or on their returning home from such election; nor shall any military officer, or soldier, appear at any election in a military character, to the intent that all elections may be free and open" appeared in the 1777 Georgia constitution, but was removed entirely in 1789.